Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - The Application Manifest MUST define the command used to run the Application (`/etc/holoscan/app.json#command`).

-  - When not provided, the MAP will be considered invalid and not runnable by MONAI Deploy Application Runner and hosting services that comply to MAP specification.

 - The Application Manifest SHOULD define the version of the manifest file schema (`/etc/holoscan/app.json#apiVersion`).

   - The Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.